Asano Sōichirō

 Asano also reclaimed Tokyo bay from 1913 to 1927, made a coastal industrial zone (Keihin Kogyo Chitai) and established the forerunner of the JR Tsurumi Line there, located between Tokyo and Yokohama.
 Asano Station is named after him.
-He is called "father of Keihin industrial area" now.
+He is called the "father of Keihin industrial area" now.

 He founded Asano High School in 1920, and Asano Institute of Technology in 1925.